-Tony Stark was later revealed as an unwitting traitor to the Avengers while under the control of Kang the Conqueror, who had been using Stark as an unwilling undercover agent for several years (later retconned into Immortus impersonating Kang and that Tony was under control for just a few months).
+Tony Stark was later revealed as an unwitting traitor to the Avengers while under the control of Kang the Conqueror, who had been using Stark as an unwilling undercover agent for several years.
 Kang used Iron Man to kill many innocent lives and other heroes, such as Rita DeMara, and his other Avenger teammates.
 The Avengers traveled back in time to recruit a teenage Tony Stark to fight the present-day Tony, and Kang.
 The teen Tony was able to steal an Iron Man armor from his older self and used it in battle against him.
 During the battle, the present-day Tony Stark would regain his memories and realize what he had been forced to do.
 As a result, he ended up sacrificing himself in order to kill Kang.
 The teenage Tony Stark would stay in the present time line following Iron Man's death, and continued his life as the new Iron Man.
 As for Stark’s company, it was sold to a Japanese rival named Fujikawa Industries.

 Onslaught and Return